dblencowe/pii-crawler/README.md

 To install the project dependancies please run `npm install`.
 This project requires at least Node v8.11.4 and NPM 5.6.0

 ## Usage
-To run the crawler execute `npm run crawler you@example.com` in this directory.
+To run the crawler execute `npm run crawl -- you@example.com` in this directory.

 ## Testing